-The goal is to collect all files in the specified directory that have names beginning with "alpha" and
+The goal is to collect all files in the specified directory that have names beginning with "alpha" and extensions beginning with "fas."
+The specified directory contains the files alpha.fas, alphabet.fasta, alpha.fap, and beta.fas.

 SeqNinja collects all the sequences from multi-sequence files alpha.fas and alphabet.fasta and saves them to the multi-sequence file Alpha Results.fasta.